Eye Disease Diagnosis and Management

 • Lines appearing wavy or distorted

-Although the risk of developing macular degeneration increases with age, other significant risk factors include UV exposure, smoking, high blood pressure, and a family history of AMD.
-There is currently no treatment for dry AMD, but healthy lifestyle habits can help slow degeneration.
+Other significant risk factors include UV exposure, smoking, high blood pressure, and a family history of AMD.

-Cataracts are cloudy spots that form in the normally clear eye lens.
+Cataracts are cloudy spots that form in the normally clear lens in your eye.
 The cloudy spots can vary in size, affecting vision differently depending on how the cataract develops over time.
-Cataracts can affect anyone but are more common as we age.
+Cataracts can affect anyone, but are more common as we age.
 Protecting your eyes from UV damage and eating foods rich in antioxidants can help slow the growth of cataracts.

 Cataract symptoms include: